-One of the first decisions a couple should make in the wedding planning process is selecting their wedding attendants.
+One of the first decisions a couple should make in the wedding planning process is selecting their wedding party (also known as wedding attendants).
 These people often provide emotional and sometimes financial support during the wedding planning process.
 Wedding attendants are usually close friends and family.
-However, if you can’t narrow down your attendants, try offering some of the special people in your life to read a passage, light a candle or sing during your wedding.
+However, if you can’t narrow down your wedding party, try offering some of the special people in your life to read a passage, light a candle or sing during your wedding.

 Bride and Groom’s Parents

 The bride's and groom's parents play an important role in the wedding.
 Many parents give emotional, financial and organizational support.
 They may also be apart of the unity candle ceremony.
 Make sure you remember to thank them for all that they do, and some couples put together a wedding photo album for their parents or frame a few special pictures.
 Don't forget you may want to give them a special gift to commemorate the day.